We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 This popular annual event transforms San Diego’s historic Belmont Park into a spring floral festival.
 Now in its third year, the event supports local talent by showcasing live art performances by San Diego artists while local musicians provide entertainment.

 Stunning murals and floral displays adorn the park, while fun characters, including a flower princess, are on hand to entertain children.
-There’s also face painting and even a caricature artist so that you can take home a fun souvenir from the day.
-Belmont Park borders Mission Beach, so you can pair your event attendance with some time on the sand.
+There’s also face painting and even a caricature artist, so you can take home a fun souvenir from the day.
+Belmont Park borders Mission Beach.
+Pair your event attendance with some time on the sand.

 SeaWorld San Diego Seven Seas Craft Beer Festival